An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiment Setup

 \section{Experiment Setup}

-Due to the absence of source code from the papers, we implemented the three n-gram selection methods ourselves.
-For each method, we also developed their corresponding query parsers (if any) and index structures. \eat{The index building and lookup methods are integrated into a single framework that also handles workload loading, configuration settings, and result generation.}
+Due to the absence of source code from the papers, we implemented the three n-gram selection methods ourselves. {For a fair comparison of the n-gram selection methods, we use the same index structure (inverted index) and same basic query matcher for all experiments.
+We include the implementations of other index structures and query plans per the original papers in our codebase for reference. } \eat{For each method, we also developed their corresponding query parsers (if any) and index structures. }\eat{The index building and lookup methods are integrated into a single framework that also handles workload loading, configuration settings, and result generation.}